Detox Cleanses! What You Must Know (But Don’t)

 Truth be told, much of that stuff was not in you before you quaffed the cleansers, absorbers and volumizers.
 Sure, there’s always some poo making its way through your colon.
 If you eat enough fiber and vegetable matter, and drink enough water, the poo in your colon won’t be there so long that it makes you toxic.

 The fetid “poop strings”, typically, are not made up of old, crusty impacted poo that the magic potions scrapped away and evacuated.
-They are regular, on-their-way-out poo mixed in with the potion stuff.
+They are regular, on-their-way-out poo mixed in with the detox cleanse potion stuff.
 You’re actually pooping out the stuff you recently consumed: food and potions, both.

 The cleansers, absorbers and volumizers are important for proper detoxification to happen, but not for the common reasons espoused.
 It’s not all the toxins that originate in and hang out in your colon that you need to evacuate, but all the toxins that wind up in the colon from the rest of your body.

-What’s often overlooked both by medical types and us weekend warrior detoxifiers is that, if your detox system is properly working, the poop transiting through the colon out the anus is one of the most significant absorbers and evacuators of the xenobiotics prevalent in your organs and blood.
+What’s often overlooked both by medical types and us weekend warrior detoxifiers is that, if your detox system is properly working, the poop transiting through the colon and out the anus is one of the most significant absorbers and evacuators of the xenobiotics prevalent in your organs and blood.

 The other major absorber and evacuator is urine.